GSG-G8/week-06-yummy/README.md

 WHY
 ---
-Yummy is a blog for view and share your favorite recipes, the is design to help anyone enjoy cooking to try new recipes and share their lovely food.
+Yummy is a blog for view and share your favorite recipes, we design our site to help anyone enjoy cooking to try new recipes and share their lovely food.

 WHAT
 ---